Three sought for 'xenophobic' attack on migrant in eastern German town

 BERLIN (Reuters) - Three attackers badly beat a 20-year old migrant in an eastern German town late on Wednesday, police said, after a stabbing case that triggered two days of violent anti-immigrant protests in another part of the country.

-The migrant, who police did not name, was walking home in Wismar, a town on the North Sea coast, when the attackers stopped him and began insulting him in German using xenophobic language.
+The migrant, who police did not name, was walking home in Wismar, a town on the Baltic Sea, when the attackers stopped him and began insulting him in German using xenophobic language.
 Two then punched him in the face and the third hit his shoulder and ribs with an iron chain, police said.

 They then kicked him on the ground.
 The migrant suffered a broken nose and bruising to the face and upper body.
 Police, who gave no details about the victim’s ethnicity, appealed for witnesses to come forward.